-The parking lot at Tallula’s is now a full-service patio with tables spread out from one another.
+The parking lot at Tallula’s is now a festive, full-service patio with tables spread out from one another.
 You can almost hear the ocean waves as you down your margaritas and entire sheet pans of nachos.
 The restaurant’s health procedures have earned it the new GTHR SAFE certification, indicating they’re upholding standards set by safety experts.
 118 Entrada Dr., Pacific Palisades.

 The Waterfront Venice

 This beachy-chic spot has has reopened its sunny patio so you can nibble on relaxed all-day bites and sip a glass of rosé (or CBD-infused kombucha, if you prefer).
-Guests will have their temperature checked upon arrival, and must agree to provide info for contact tracing, just in case it comes up.
+Guests will have their temperatures checked upon arrival, and must agree to provide info for contact tracing, just in case it comes up.
 205 Ocean Front Walk, Venice.

 Alcove Cafe & Big Bar

-Bar Restaurant had only officially opened in the former Malo space a handful of months before the pandemic arrived, but they’ve quickly adapted to changing times.
+Bar Restaurant had only officially opened in the former Malo space a handful of months before the pandemic arrived, but they quickly adapted to changing times.
 Now the attached parking lot has become one of the larger dining patio spaces in the neighborhood.
 4326 W. Sunset Blvd., Silver Lake.

 The Bamboo Club